 Financial Aid for Grad School: What You Need to Know

 Getting into a top graduate program was the first hurdle for Adam Windram.
-He was thrilled when he received his acceptance letter for a master’s in Public Policy program at the College of William & Mary.
+He was thrilled when he received his acceptance letter for a master’s in Public Policy program at William & Mary.
 But there was one more challenge: figuring out how to pay for it.
 Like many grad students, Windram is combining multiple resources to make his degree possible: several federal loans, an assistantship with a stipend, a special in-state tuition rate, and some support from family and personal savings.
 “On the whole, I’m very happy with my situation,” Windram says.
 “I’m looking at a lot less debt than I had initially feared, and I have the opportunity to attend a great and very old university with an excellent academic reputation.”

 Graduate school is an expensive undertaking, especially given that many students are still saddled with undergrad debt.
 However, if you are thorough in researching your options, proactive, and a little creative, you can be the master of financial aid for your master’s degree—and not the other way around.